Canadian Financial Close: C$ falls Wednesday

 Canadian dollar and business outlook

-Canadian Financial Close: C$ strengthens Thursday
+Canadian Financial Close: C$ hits two-year low

 Canadian dollar and business outlook